sbauguessBAH/ITS-JPO-Astro-Public/README.md

 ### Key Features

 - **Collaborative Development**: Leverage GitHub’s powerful collaboration tools to work together seamlessly.
-- **Automated Site Builds**: Utilize continuous integration (CI) to automate the build process, ensuring quick and reliable updates.
+- **Fast Site Builds**: Centeral location to speed up the build process, ensuring quick and reliable updates.
 - **Modular Design**: Implement a modular architecture to simplify updates and maintenance.
 - **Responsive Design**: Ensure the website is accessible and user-friendly across all devices.